Microsoft Partner

 But lastly I can’t entirely separate my role helping clients in education from my experience as a parent.
 As most parents know the way our children develop is above all shaped by their interaction with other people; parents, teachers, classmates.
 If I was looking for a guiding principle for the use of AI in education is that it should aim to make learning and development more human and not less.
 If we can achieve that we’ll have done well by the generations that follow us.

 Working in the education sector?
-Excited by the possibilities offered by AI?
+Excited by the possibilities offered by AI and Azure OpenAI Service?
 So are we at Dootrix.
 Talk to us about how we’ve worked with partners in education to do it right.